georgiats/georgiats.github.io/index.md

 I love coding and that's why I also have a BSc and MSc degree in Computer Science.
 I consider myself to be more of a Python enthusiast, but I love diving into new technologies and learning new stuff.
 I am also a computer programming instructor and teach skills such as HTML, CSS, JavaScript, git flow and lots more.

-I currently work as a Customer Support Consultant.
+I currently work as a Customer Support & Operations Consultant.
 I help many SaaS, tech and non-tech companies to:

 + build their help center in order to educate their customers and reduce their support tickets
 + establish procedures for their company's support department